anilabraham-IT/IntuneEDU/IntuneEDU/what-is-intune-for-education.md

 * Control how students and teachers access and share classroom information
 * Impose school security requirements on devices and apps

 The online web portal is accessible by educational and IT professionals to onboard and manage both iOS and Windows devices.
 From the portal, you can remotely assign, manage, and monitor device settings and apps.
-Outisde of the portal, Intune for EDU also offers the built-in Take a Test app, which allows teachers to assess student progess directly from classroom devices.
+Outside of the portal, Intune for EDU also offers the built-in Take a Test app, which allows teachers to assess student progress directly from classroom devices.

 In addition to the education-focused online portal, you'll have access to other management tools:
 * Microsoft Intune in the Azure portal, the [full device, app, and user management experience](https://docs.microsoft.com/intune/understand-explore/introduction-to-microsoft-intune)
-* Microsot Azure Active Directory (Azure AD), [the identity and access management system](https://docs.microsoft.com/azure/active-directory/active-directory-administer)
+* Microsoft Azure Active Directory (Azure AD), [the identity and access management system](https://docs.microsoft.com/azure/active-directory/active-directory-administer)
 * [Microsoft School Data Sync](https://sds.microsoft.com)
 * [Office 365 for  Education](https://support.office.com/article/Get-started-with-Office-365-Education-AB02ABE5-A1EE-458C-B749-5B44416CCF14)

-Use Intune for Education in conjuction with [Mirosoft Education](https://docs.microsoft.com/education/#pivot=itpro) tools such as:
+Use Intune for Education in conjunction with [Mirosoft Education](https://docs.microsoft.com/education/#pivot=itpro) tools such as:

 - [Office 365 for Education](https://support.office.com/article/Set-up-Office-365-for-business-6a3a29a0-e616-4713-99d1-15eda62d04fa)
 - [Windows 10 for Education](https://docs.microsoft.com/education/windows)